jasonrclark/windows-app-templates/README.md

 This repository is primarily for keeping binary releases of the Shoes 4 Windows app templates around.

-Actual sources for the packages aren't kept in git because of their size.
+Actual sources for the packages mostly aren't kept in git because of their size.
+The exceptions are in the `base` directory for some of the scripts, largely for easier reference (although I may automate picking those up before I'm done with the whole business here).

 ## App Template Updates